Kusureddie1234/NeighborFit/README.md

 # NeighborFit Bangalore - Placement Project

 A smart neighborhood recommendation system for Bangalore that matches users with their ideal neighborhoods based on lifestyle preferences.
-Built as a demonstration project for placement interviews.

 ## 🎯 Project Overview

 **Problem Statement**: Help people find the perfect neighborhood in Bangalore based on their lifestyle preferences and priorities.